 Business & Commercial Law

 Most business owners choose to conduct their business using one of many available forms of business entity.
 By conducting your business using an entity, you will limit your individual liability for your business’ debts and liabilities in almost all circumstances.
-Using an entity to conduct your business thus protects your personal assets, such as your house, car, and savings, from creditors of your business.
+As such, using an entity to conduct your business can protect personal assets, such as your house, car, and savings, from creditors of your business.

 Which Business Entity Should I Use?